Darren Hughes (English footballer): Shrewsbury Town

-He helped Chic Bates's "Shrews" to post a 17th-place finish in the Second Division in 1985–86.
+Brighton & Hove Albion

 Hughes left Gay Meadow on a £30,000 transfer to league rivals Brighton & Hove Albion in September 1986, two weeks after playing a game between the two clubs.
-He said he had been happy at Shrewsbury, but felt that Brighton were a bigger club.
-He made his debut at the Goldstone Ground in a 3–0 defeat to Birmingham City in the Full Members Cup on 1 October, and made his league debut for the club in a 1–0 home win over Stoke City three days later.
+He said he had been happy at Shrewsbury.
+Still, he felt that Brighton were a bigger club.
+He made his debut at the Goldstone Ground in a 3–0 defeat to Birmingham City in the Full Members' Cup on 1 October, and made his league debut for the club in a 1–0 home win over Stoke City three days later.
 However, the midfielder could not prevent the "Seagulls" from suffering relegation in last place in the 1986–87 season.
-Manager Alan Mullery was sacked in January and Hughes retained his first-team place under new boss Barry Lloyd, though results did not improve.
+Manager Alan Mullery was sacked in January, and Hughes retained his first-team place under the new boss Barry Lloyd, although results did not improve.
+Lloyd wanted to reduce his wages from £400 to £80-a-week and so Hughes agreed to leave the club.